padraigflattery/padraigflattery/README.md

 I use Python and R for climate projects.

-This page tracks my active and "stable" repos.
+This page tracks my active and "stable" repos, mostly stored within the [Met Éireann github organisation](https://github.com/MetEireann).

 I tend to code using Jupyter Notebooks in Python, and RStudio for R. I'm learning more about Flask and Shiny to make things more interactive.

-I use [JupyterHub on the ECMWF ATOS](https://jupyterhub.ecmwf.int/) and have code stored there too, which should be tracked with git someday.

 ## 🔧 Active Projects
 | Project | Stack | Summary | Links | Status |